crypto-org-chain/chain-docs/docs/protocol/technical-glossary.md

 **Chain ID**

 A unique identifier for the blockchain.
 Different [prefixes](./chain-id-and-network-id.md#chain-id) of the Chain ID are used to distinguish between _devnet_, _testnet_ and _mainnet_.
-For example, the Chain ID of our [testnet](../getting-started/thaler-testnet.html) is `testnet-thaler-crypto-com-chain-42`
+For example, the Chain ID of our [testnet](../getting-started/croeseid-testnet.html) is `testnet-thaler-crypto-com-chain-42` (TODO: testnet chain-id update)

 **Chain-abci**